spkim8804/SUTBLE_SA_ver/README.md

 It is necessary to use "python server" to open project.

+# Before start
+1. You should install "Python" and "Visual Studio Code"

 # Installation
 1. Download the github files or simply type the following code in your desired location.
    `````